Allianzcortex/FBRank/README.md

 - or you can get the stable version from `pip install FBRank`

-- In case you cannot run the application , you still need to `pip install translation`
+- In case you cannot run the application , you still need to `pip install translate`

 #### To Do